FranchuFranchu/silver-rogue-df/README.md

 ## Controls
 	Arrow keys: Move

+## Some clarifications of the code
+Volume is measured in liters.
+A map tile fits 3 cubic meters or 3k liters

 ## Editing the tileset
 I use GIMP to edit the tileset.
 Go to Image -> Configure grid and make it 12x12